Bilateral Carpal Tunnel Syndrome

 Uh oh, do you feel pain, numbness or tingling in your hand or fingers – ON BOTH HANDS?
-This is not unusual, and it’s one of the well-known facts about carpal tunnel; you usually get it on both hands.
+This isn’t unusual, and it’s one of the well-known facts about carpal tunnel; you usually get it on both hands.
 It’s called bilateral carpal tunnel syndrome.
 And it’s the norm, not the exception.

 What is Carpal Tunnel Syndrome?

 Carpal tunnel syndrome is the second most common hand disorder in the USA after arthritis.
 This condition produces pain, numbness and tingling in the hand and fingers.
 It’s especially bad in the thumb.
 Eventually hands and fingers feel clumsy and lose grip or pinch strength.
 The disorder happens when the tendons inside the wrist joint become inflamed and swollen.
 The median nerve, which controls sensation to the hand and fingers, lies right next to those tendons.
 Thus, the swollen tendons push and compress the adjacent nerve.
 When any nerve is compressed, it produces these terrible sensations.
-Nobody is quite sure what causes that tendon swelling to begin with.
+In fact, nobody is really sure what causes that tendon swelling to begin with.
 However, overusing your hands and fingers seems to make the condition appear in most people.

 Most people who had numbness, tingling or pain in one hand eventually saw the same problems in their other hand.
 Carpal tunnel syndrome behaves this way.
 So unfortunately, if you feel these symptoms in one hand then you have good chance they will appear in the other hand.
 This is bilateral carpal tunnel syndrome and it is a huge problem for employers and workers.